About TalkTalk fibre broadband

 If it’s speedy fibre broadband you’re looking for, TalkTalk has two kinds to offer you.

-- Fibre Medium - speeds of up to 38Mb (estimated 39-40Mb download and 2Mb upload speeds)
+- Faster Fibre - speeds of up to 38Mb (estimated 39-40Mb download and 2Mb upload speeds)

 Both include unlimited downloads, so you can surf, play, and download as much as you want without worrying about usage caps.